 She also asked that Sarepta refrain from publicly communicating "specific details of this plan until after completion in order to allow maximum procedural efficiency."

 The company's attempt to speed the approval did not succeed, however.
 FDA did not announce Exondys 51's approval for treatment of Duchenne in patients amenable to exon 51 skipping until Sept.
 19. (Also see "Sarepta's Eteplirsen Approved After Contentious Internal FDA Debate" - Pink Sheet, 19 Sep, 2016.)
 The product launched immediately after the approval, which included post-marketing confirmatory trials.
-(Also see "Sarepta Must Balance Exondys 51 Confirmatory Trials And Sales" - Pink Sheet, 23 Sep, 2016.)
+(Also see "Sarepta Must Balance Exondys 51 Confirmatory Trials And Sales" - Scrip, 23 Sep, 2016.)